Bruflot/xscreen-rs/README.md

 ## Usage

-Any global keybinds must be handled/configured by your window manager.
+Global keybinds must be handled/configured by your window manager.
+Window capture can be toggled from region capture by hitting space.

 ```
 xscreen [FLAGS] [OPTIONS] <output>